ZZ Top - Raw Whisky Tour live in concert at AVA Amphitheater

-ZZ TOP a/k/a “That Little Ol’ Band From Texas,” lay undisputed claim to being the longest running major rock band with original personnel intact and in 2004 the Texas trio was be inducted into the Rock and Roll Hall of Fame.
-Of course, there are only three of them – Billy F Gibbons, Dusty Hill, Frank Beard — but it’s still a remarkable achievement that they’re still very much together after more than 40 years of rock, blues, and boogie on the road and in the studio.
+ZZ TOP a/k/a “That Little Ol’ Band From Texas,” lay undisputed claim to being the longest running major rock band with original personnel intact and, in 2004, the Texas trio was inducted into the Rock and Roll Hall of Fame.
+Of course, there are only three of them – Billy F Gibbons, Dusty Hill, Frank Beard -- but it’s still a remarkable achievement that they’re still very much together after almost 50 years of rock, blues, and boogie on the road and in the studio.
 “Yeah,” says Billy, guitarist extraordinaire, “we’re the same three guys, bashing out the same three chords.”
 With the release of each of their albums the band has explored new ground in terms of both their sonic approach and the material they’ve recorded.
 ZZ TOP is the same but always changing.

 The elements that keep ZZ TOP fresh, enduring and above the transitory fray can be summed up in the three words of the band’s internal mantra: “Tone, Taste and Tenacity.”
 Of course, the three members of the band have done their utmost to do their part in assuring that ZZ TOP prevails.
 As genuine roots musicians, the members of the band have few peers.
 Billy is widely regarded as one of American finest blues guitarists working in the rock idiom.
 His influences are both the originators of the form – Muddy Waters, B.B.
 King, et al – as well as the British blues rockers who emerged the generation before ZZ’s ascendance.
 In his early days of playing, no less an idol that Jimi Hendrix singled him out for praise.
 Part mad scientist, part prankster, he’s a musical innovator of the highest order and a certified “guitar god.”
 He’s a recurring small screen presence in the hit TV series Bones in which he plays a bearded, gruff, rock guitarist.
 No type casting problems for Billy.